 Fix: Test your Snapper mower solenoid by following the steps here.
 Replace your solenoid if it is found to be bad.

-15. Bad Safety Switch on Your Snapper
+15. Bad Safety Switch

 Your Snapper lawn mower may use several safety switches in its operator’s presence control system.
 The switches are designed to kill the engine when the operator leaves the seat.